 It’s easy to take a chunk out of your debt when you’re focused on paying off one debt at a time.
 While you’ll still need to make minimum payments on every bill, you can focus on paying more than the minimum on one debt until it’s completely paid off, then do the same until you pay off each one.

 So, which balance should you pay off first?
-Most people choose to tackle their debts through either the avalanche method or snowball method.
+Most people choose to tackle their debts through either the avalanche method or the snowball method.

-- Pay off the loan with the highest interest rate first, then work your way down to the debt with the lowest rate.
+- Avalanche Method: Pay off the loan with the highest interest rate first, then work your way down to the debt with the lowest rate.
 This will allow you to minimize how much money you spend on interest.

-- Pay off the smallest loan first, then work your way to the largest.
+- Snowball Method: Pay off the smallest loan first, then work your way to the largest.
 Seeing each small debt paid off could give you the motivation you need to tackle larger ones in the future and minimize the number of bills you have to pay each month.

 3. Determine Your Biggest Expenses and Save Where You Can